hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 * If you delete an object in the version-enabled container, the system finds the most recent object in the versions-location container and moves it into the version-enabled container.
-The result is that you now have restored the object to the state of it's prior version.
+The result is that we have restored the object to the state of its prior version.
 This includes content and metadata.
 At this stage there are two objects in the system -- one in the version-enabled container and one in the versions-location container.